grandrea/ieo-tutorial-alphafold/README.md

 ### Running Alphafold

+Remeber, if your sequence is small (<1400 amino acids), you can run alphafold with no coding using alphafold-colab [here](https://colab.research.google.com/github/deepmind/alphafold/blob/main/notebooks/AlphaFold.ipynb)

 Alphafold is already configured on the workstation but you need some packages to run it, which is why we installed anaconda and installed some packages in a separate environment

 Activate the alphafold environment